mochodek/py-ccflex/README.md

  which if set to true will clear the folder each time the script is executed

 *Output:* the file is copied into the workspace processing directory.

+### delete_processing_file
+Removes a given file in the procssing subfolder of the workspace.

+*Input:*
+* the first parameter is the name of the file to be removed
+* --locations_config - path to locations configuration (json).
+The file shall contain the "workspace_dir" key that defines path to the workspace folder.
+There is also the *erase* option which if set to true will clear the folder each time the script is executed

+*Output:* the file is removed from the workspace processing directory.

+### copy_feature_file
+Makes a copy of a given feature file.

+*Input:*
+* the first parameter is the name of the features file to be copied
+* the second parameter is the name of the output file
+* --locations_config - path to locations configuration (json).
+The file shall contain the "workspace_dir" key that defines path to the workspace folder.
+There is also the *erase* option which if set to true will clear the folder each time the script is executed

+*Output:* the feature file is copied.

 ### predefined_manual_features
 This script analyses the lines.csv file to extract manually crafted features, e.g., presence of some